coderdj/kodiaq/_sources/intro.txt

 Welcome to the documentation for the kodiaq data acquisition software.
 If you are a general user of the DAQ and just want an overview of how to control it then you're in the right place.
-This quick start guide is provided to get you up and running asap.
+The first few pages of these docs are meant as a quick start guide and should get you up and running asap.

 Scope of the program